 - Own Recognizance

 Jail Policies and Procedures

 The intake procedure takes you through the following steps:

 - You will get put in a holding cell.
 If the jail is busy, you may not be processed immediately.

-- You will answer a number of questions, such as what is your legal name, your address, birthdate and a contact person.
+- You will answer a number of questions, such as what your legal name is, your address, birthdate and a contact person.

 - You will also be asked about your medical and mental history.

 - You will be given an inmate ID number.